WGLab/iMEGES/README.md

 The first layer of the iMEGES take non-coding variants as input and prioritize the variants in this layer.
 We integrated five different scores from different predictors and the frequency of the variants to prioritize the variants.
 The second layer of iMEGES prioritize the mutated genes output form the first layer.
 Based on the phenolyzer, GTEX and RVIs score, we will have the list of the mutated prioritize disease genes.
 After running iMEGES, we will have the list of the prioritize disease genes for mental specific disease, such as schizophrenia.

+This is the GitHub repository for the documentation of the iMEGES software, described in the paper listed below.
+If you like this repository, please click on the "Star" button on top of this page, to show appreciation to the repository maintainer.
+If you want to receive notifications on changes to this repository, please click the "Watch" button on top of this page.

 ## Dependency
 Annovar
 Phenolyzer

 ## Installation